A representation of the wave function on the three-dimensional space: Dynamics and locality

 Even if the potentials depend on the fields that sourced them, we can see that the Hamiltonian acts pointwisely, and act differently in each layer.
 The result extends immediately to superpositions of separable states by the linearity of the operator $\rep(\hat{H})$.

 Since in fact the potentials propagate locally with limited velocity, it also follows that the unitary time evolution in the field representation is local.
-This may seem at odds with the well-established result that there are correlations in the outcomes of quantum measurements which appear to be nonlocal \citep{Bell64BellTheorem,Aspect99BellInequality}.
-But such correlations are obtained only by measurements, which seem to require the occurrence of a projection of the state vector normally associated to measurements \citep{vonNeumann1955MathFoundationsQM}.
-Such a projection would change instantaneously the wavefunction everywhere, so it would be nonlocal.
-Now, that we know that even the most highly entangled quantum states can be represented as fields on the $3$D-space, it becomes clearer that nonlocality is not due to the fact that the wavefunction is defined on the configuration space.
+This may seem at odds with the well-established result that there are correlations in the outcomes of quantum measurements which appear to be nonlocal \cite{Bell64BellTheorem,Aspect99BellInequality}.
+But such correlations are obtained only by measurements, which seem to require the occurrence of a projection of the state vector normally associated to measurements \cite{vonNeumann1955MathFoundationsQM}.
+Such a projection would change instantaneously the wave function everywhere, so it would be nonlocal.
+Now, that we know that even the most highly entangled quantum states can be represented as fields on the $3$D space, it becomes clearer that nonlocality is not due to the fact that the wave function is defined on the configuration space.
 Nonlocal correlations occur during the measurements.
 More about this in section \sref{s:EPR}.